Skip to content

 Team$40/user/moEnterprise$30/user/mo (Business)

-The key pricing insight: Codex at $20/mo includes cloud execution, GitHub code reviews, and Slack integration.
-Getting equivalent capabilities from Cursor requires the base subscription plus BugBot ($40/mo).
+The key pricing insight: Codex at $20/mo bundles cloud execution, GitHub code reviews, and Slack integration into the base plan.
+Cursor delivers similar capabilities — PR reviews come with a free BugBot tier (usage-based beyond it) and Cloud Agents bill per run — so the costs are metered rather than bundled into one flat fee.
 Claude Code at $20/mo has tighter rate limits but access to the best agentic model.

 Codex limitations to watch for:

-• The GPT-5.3-Codex model, while excellent, does not match Claude Opus 4.6 on the hardest reasoning tasks
+• The GPT-5.5 model, while excellent, does not match Claude Opus 4.8 on the hardest reasoning tasks

 • Cloud tasks have per-plan limits (10-60 per 5-hour window on Plus) that can run out during heavy use